An intercontinental move

 Being worried about having to pay additional fees for the move I called my husband right away.
 “You need to rent a U-Haul and drive to the airport.
 We’ll meet at Alaska Airline’s cargo terminal at 1615 when I come from work.
 Bring me a pair of jeans and a Tee.
 We have to unpack everything for customs.
 Apparently, everything is in three huge wooden boxes that we have also to remove asap to not be charged a fee.”
 “How high is the fee?
 How big are the wooden boxes?”
 “I didn’t ask,” I replied “but the maximum size can’t be larger than those air freight container boxes.”
 “Great, half the size from the aisle to the wall, a bit more than man’s height.” he replied with a laugh.
 “I will be there.”

 I hadn’t even thought about how he could manage to get into town from Goldstream to rent a U-haul.
 We just had managed the challenge of buying a new car without having credit reports.
 However, we hadn’t the car yet.
-We still had a rental car and that said rental car was standing in the parking lot at work in front of the Geophysical Institute.
+We still had a rental car and that said rental car was standing in the parking lot at work in front of the Geophysical Institute on the campus of Alaska’s first university.

 The urge to remove the container boxes